live-clones/recalbox/TESTING.md

 - [ ] Test bluetooth pairing still work (#1800)
 - [ ] EmulationStation should always start (no phantom screen) (#1774)
   - [ ] if ES does not start, check pulseaudio is started with: `ps aux |grep pulseaudio` and post `/var/log/messages` log
+- [ ] Enable hat.wpaf.enabled recalbox.conf key and set a supported RPI board name (#1832)
+  - [ ] hat configuration should be set accordingly (usually /boot/recalbox-user-config.txt)
+  - [ ] fan should be controlled by wpaf

 ## [7.2.2]
 - [X] Test ppsspp saves are copied in share on upgrade (#1773)